 What if a customer’s best dining experience took place at an Applebee’s?

 As we craft plans to evolve our customer experience efforts, we must keep in mind what the customer is attracted to on a day-to-day basis.
 The Apple/Disney/Nordstrom/Ritz experience may not resonate with your market because your market may not have any firsthand knowledge of those places.
-Apple has steadily moved from a tech company to a lifestyle brand.
+Apple has steadily moved from a tech company to a lifestyle brand, as evidenced through its new credit card.
 Taking the family to Disney can cost as much as a reliable used car.
 Nordstrom sells jeans that can be an entire paycheck for some.
 The only thing more expensive than staying at a Ritz is eating at a Ritz.
 Personally speaking, as a blue-collar kid from Cornfield County, doing business with these companies still comes with a bit of a jolt.
 Many businesses overcommit resources to a customer experience that can be wholly unappreciated by those who they routinely serve.

 I’m not saying that there isn’t anything that can be taken away from what these organizations do.
 Having strict design standards, commitment to total customer delight, offering lifetime benefits, and offering a chilled flute of Krug champagne is a nice touch.
 But, what if Moët champagne would work?
 Maybe Asti?
 What if you’re in a dry county?
 Maybe a Coke would be even more appreciated?
 The philosophies are sound, but blindly mimicking these organizations can be financially disastrous.